cztomczak/jstetris/README.md

 # JS Tetris

 JS Tetris is a browser based clone of one of the greatest puzzle video games of all time.
-JS Tetris is open source project founded by
+JS Tetris is an open source project founded by
 [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)
 in 2004.
 To play the game you only need to enable javascript